The Craft Wizards

 Grant is a native to Denver, Colorado who has been making art and messes since infancy.
-He has two degrees from the University of Colorado in Boulder, one in Business Administration with an emphasis in Marketing (somewhat surprising) and another in Theatre in Costume Construction and Design (not at all surprising).
-He began making his own clothes when he was in high school because he was tall, slender, and sad like Charlie Brown's Christmas tree and could never find any clothes that fit properly.
+They have two degrees from the University of Colorado in Boulder, one in Business Administration with an emphasis in Marketing (somewhat surprising) and another in Theatre in Costume Construction and Design (not at all surprising).
+They began making their own clothes when they were in high school because they were tall, slender, and sad like Charlie Brown’s Christmas tree and could never find any clothes that fit properly.

-His first garment was made in elementary school.
+Their first garment was made in elementary school.
 It was a very sad but adorable attempt at a leopard print vest via Ferris Bueller.
-It was one of many reasons Grant grew up constantly bullied but never wavering in his unique choices in fashion or any other damn thing.
-He started making his own pants at the age of 15 and started working at the Colorado Renaissance Festival at the age of 16, where his fashion choices only got more eccentric.
-By the time he went to college, he only wore pants that he had made himself (which still stands true today).
+It was one of many reasons Grant grew up constantly bullied but never wavering in their unique choices in fashion or any other damn thing.
+They started making their own pants at the age of 15 and started working at the Colorado Renaissance Festival at the age of 16, where their fashion choices only got more eccentric.
+By the time Grant went to college, they only wore pants that they had made themself (which still stands true today).

-At present Grant works as a Program Coordinator at a nonprofit doing sexual health education and social event coordination as his full time position.
-In the evenings he is an entertainer hosting Naughty Bingo at pubs around the Denver area.
-In his free time he enjoys making Crafting With Cocktails videos, plotting out his week in a bullet journal, and planning his birthday parties in May even though that isn't until October.
+At present Grant works as a Program Lead at a nonprofit doing sexual health education and social event coordination as their full-time position.
+In the evenings they are an entertainer hosting Forbidden Bingo at pubs around the Denver area.
+In their free time they enjoy making Crafting With Cocktails videos, plotting out their week in a bullet journal, and planning their birthday parties in May even though that isn’t until October.